 Don’t let the title of this post fool you … I’m not meaning to insult your intelligence when I imply that your DON’T know how to write a post with WordPress (I’m sure you do).
 It’s just that there are a few features built into this theme, and it’s worthwhile to tell you how to get the most out of it.

 If you look at the home page of this demo site, you’ll see that all the posts – including the featured posts at the top – display a post introduction (or excerpt) rather than the full post itself.
-It’s the same on the category pages, archive pages and search results pages.
+It’s the same on the search results pages.
 Then, when you click through to the individual post, you get the full post content along with comments and other information.

 There are 2 possible methods to create the post introduction or excerpt …